nolanlawson/dotjs-2016/readme.md

 ???

-So even if you primarily develop on Chrome, fire up Firefox from time to time!
-See what your site looks like in Safari.
-Give Edge a whirl!
+So my challenge to you is to embrace web pluralism.
+Make sure that you're **not** making the web all about one vendor or one browser.
+Test in multiple browsers.
+Test in multiple devices!

-And especially, go grab a cheap Windows laptop or an old Android phone and make sure your site performs well for users who can't afford a 16-core MacBook Pro.
+Go grab a cheap Windows laptop or an old Android phone and make sure your site performs well for users who can't afford a 16-core MacBook Pro.
+If you do, I promise you your site will run _even better_ on the latest and greatest.

 --
 ## IE/Edge VMs: http://edge.ms